Does the Lottery determine how proceeds are spent?

 Since the Lottery's inception, proceeds from the sale of Lottery tickets have been utilized primarily for K-12 public education.
 However, on July 1, 2004, a constitutional amendment, which was passed by voters 64% to 36%, took effect to dedicate Lottery proceeds for the Minimum Foundation Program, which funds public education in Louisiana.

 The Louisiana Lottery is required by its statute to transfer at least 25% of its revenue to the state.
-The Louisiana Lottery has transferred over $4.5 billion since its inception, amounting to over 35% of its total revenue.
+The Louisiana Lottery has transferred nearly $4.8 billion since its inception, amounting to about 35% of its total revenue.

 Where can I see current employment opportunities?